cavaunpeu/willwolf.io-source/content/life/my-readme.md

 i'm tweaking our model. i should be done this evening. i'll let you know when i'm finished.
 ```

-This (textual) tone may seem curt and cold.
+My (textual) tone may seem curt and cold.
 In reality, it's not.
 Punctuation helps me keep my thoughts organized and speak succinctly.
 Capitalization is far too much effort for far too little reward.

 # My communication style

 I speak directly in (non-sensitive) professional conversations.
-I ask questions, plainly, like: "Why did you make that choice?
+I ask questions plainly, e.g. "Why did you make that choice?
 How many hours will that take?
 What other solutions did you consider?

 In science, explicit communication of hypotheses, methods, and outcomes is crucial.
 Clarifying questions are sexy.
 Sanity checks are king.
-My proefessional brain lives in this space; speaking directly keeps my feet on this particular ground, and moves me and my team forward.
+My proefessional brain lives in this space; speaking directly keeps my feet on this particular ground, and (hopefully!) moves me and my team forward.

 # When I have energy